Healthdirect Free Australian health advice you can count on.

 What are the symptoms of type 1 diabetes?

-• thirst— being very thirsty (and possibly hungry)
+• Thirst — being very thirsty (and possibly hungry)

-• toilet— urinating more often
+• Toileturinating (doing a wee) more often

-• tired— feeling unusually tired
+• Tired — feeling unusually tired or weak

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.